Constant Bit-size Transformers Are Turing Complete: Introduction

 \subsection{Other related work}

 Recent theoretical studies have examined the computational capabilities of transformers under various architectural constraints. \cite{feng,ashish2,ashish,tengyu} proved that CoT steps can improve the reasoning capabilities of transformers: Transformers without CoT can only solve problems that can be solved by shallow circuits, whereas allowing polynomially long CoT steps enables the same model to solve any problem in $\mathrm{P}$.
 In addition, \cite{depth} showed that a transformer with depth growing only logarithmically in the input length can recognize regular languages and solve graph connectivity problems without CoT, whereas a constant-depth transformer requires CoT steps of length $\Omega(n)$.
 We remark that these papers assume either a $O(\log n)$-bit precision or a $O(\log n)$-embedding size, and require the context window to be long enough to cover the entire context.
+The survey by \cite{strobl2024formal} provides a comprehensive overview on formal-language expressivity of transformers, clarifying how design choices affect expressivity.

 Aiming to reduce the required context window length and the memory, \cite{pencil} proposed the PENCIL framework, which incorporates a reduction mechanism to recursively ``erase'' intermediate CoT steps.
 This allows the context window length to scale with the space complexity of the computation, rather than the time complexity.
 We remark that their results still require increasing the bit-size of the transformer as the input length grows.